-Jurisdiction

-of incorporation
+Jurisdiction of incorporation

 Amerigo International Holdings Corp.
 Canada

 Amerigo Investments Ltd. Barbados

-Amerigo Banking Corporation St. Lucia
+Amerigo Banking Corpoartion St. Lucia

 Amerigo Resources Ltd. I Chile Limitada Chile

 Amerigo Resources Ltd. II Chile SPA Chile

 Amerigo International Inversiones Limitada (inactive) Chile

 Minera Valle Central S.A.
 Chile

 Colihues Energia S.A.
 Chile

+Servicios y Procesos Industriales S&PI SPA Chile

-As of December 31, 2019, under the terms of the Consolidated Bank Loan MVC was restricted from transferring cash of \$6.1 million to Amerigo or other Company subsidiaries.
+As of December 31, 2020 under the terms of the Consolidated Bank Loan MVC was restricted from transferring cash of \$13.1 million to Amerigo or other Company subsidiaries.
 Other than in respect to this restriction, Amerigo did not have restrictions on its ability to transfer cash to or from its subsidiaries, or to pay dividends, advance loans or make loan repayment within the companies.